GIScience/gis-training-resource-center/content/en/Module_9/en_qgis_module_9_col_mhu_ex_1.md

 :::{note}
 This isn't just a training artefact.
 Checking geometrically, roughly one in five official facilities (about 21%) has no OSM-mapped clinical facility within 1km of it — OSM's health data is noticeably thinner in exactly the remote, conflict-affected areas this exercise is about.
 That's a reason to treat the official 2021 list as the primary source for "what exists today," and OSM as a secondary layer for cross-checking and filling specific gaps (like facility type, discussed in Task 4) — not the other way around.
 :::
+%% BUT THIS IS ONLY IF WE USE THE HEALTHSITES_ES LAYER WHICH DOES NOT INCLUDE THE HS TYPE

 ## 3. Read the Existing Accessibility Layer <a id="3-read-the-existing-accessibility-layer"></a>

 `COL_primary_healthcare_access.gpkg` already contains the answer to "who can reach a primary healthcare facility by car within one hour" — HeiGIT built it by generating drive-time isochrones from every primary healthcare facility and intersecting them with population and administrative boundaries.

 1. **Load the adm2 layer** from `COL_primary_healthcare_access.gpkg` (already filtered to your study area from Task 1).

+%% HERE WE SHOULD ACTUALLY DO ZONAL STATISTICS FOR OUR AOI.
 2. **Open its attribute table** and identify the fields holding total population, population reached within the 60-minute drive isochrone, and the percentage reached. *(Field names to confirm with your trainer — this exercise assumes something like `pop_total`, `pop_within_60min_drive`, `pop_share_within_60min_drive`.)*
 3. **Calculate the population outside 60-minute drive access** per municipio using the Field Calculator:
    - **Output field name:** `pop_beyond_60min_drive`